Force, Weight, Newtons, Velocity, Mass and Friction—Basic Principles of Mechanics

 This article explains the basic concepts.

-This is the amount of matter in an object.
-It is constant and is the same no matter where an object is located on Earth, on another planet or in space.
+This is a property of a body and a measure of an objects resistance to motion.
+It is constant and has the same value no matter where an object is located on Earth, on another planet or in space.
 Mass in the SI system is measured in kilograms (kg).
 The international system of units, abbreviated to SI from the French "Système International d'Unités," is the units system used for engineering and scientific calculations.
 It is basically a standardization of the metric system.

 This can be thought of as a "push" or "pull."
 A force can be active or reactive.